chaotic-aur/packages/.github/ISSUE_TEMPLATE.md

 - Depending on how critical is making this information available, please send it to [critical at chaotic dot cx](mailto:critical@chaotic.cx)

-- Describe it briefly: Include the attacking vector, the possible outcomes, and, if possible, solutions.
+- Describe it briefly: Include the attacking vector, the possible outcomes and, if possible, solutions.